8 February 2021 - Reading time: 4 Minutes

 Few organisations were better positioned to manage this situation than outsourced providers that already perform these functions remotely.
 As we continue down the road of digital transformation - with the greater systems integration that requires - information security will be an ongoing imperative.
 With most payroll service providers also being technology providers, there is a growing recognition that they may be better placed to manage these concerns.

-Given that this type of legislation is not always black and white, and can require an element of interpretation, the advice that is available on tap from a service provider can be invaluable.
+Given that legislation is not always black and white, and can require an element of interpretation, the advice that is available on tap from a service provider can be invaluable.
 Payroll outsourcing partners tend to be at the forefront here, and may even be working with government to advise on draft legislation.

 Keeping staff up to speed on changing regulations and technology requires a significant investment in staff training.
-When team members leave, organisations also need to spend time and money hiring and onboarding – which, as highlighted, becomes significantly more of a challenge if the person leaving is a long-standing, CIPP qualified, department leader.
+When team members leave, organisations also need to spend time and money hiring and onboarding new staff – which, as highlighted, becomes significantly more of a challenge if the person leaving is a long-standing, CIPP qualified, department leader.

 This constant need to hire, train and upskill staff is a headache that will never go away – unless an organisation outsources.
 The option to tap into a larger talent pool is a big reason why many choose to work with a payroll partner.